 Institute of Certified Accountants of Montenegro

-Associate | Established: 2006 | Associate since 2011
+Member | Established: 2006 | Associate since 2011; Member since 2017

-The Institute of Certified Accountants of Montenegro (ICAM) is an independent, voluntary professional association of accountants and auditors established in 2006 to promote accounting and auditing knowledge, abilities, and skills of its members in accordance with applicable international accounting, auditing, ethical, and quality control standards.
+ICAM is an independent, voluntary professional association of accountants and auditors established in 2006 to promote accounting and auditing knowledge, abilities, and skills of its members in accordance with applicable international accounting, auditing, ethical, and quality control standards.
 It serves the public interest by strengthening and developing the accountancy profession to provide high-quality services.
 The institute’s membership is comprised by professional accountants, management accountants, and bookkeepers.

-Statements of Membership Obligations (SMOs)
+Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.